 - Sleep, eat or drink (except for covered beverages).

 - Enter the library without shoes or clothing covering both your upper and lower torso.

-- Distribute leaflets or post notices without permission from CPL management.
+- Solicit, distribute leaflets or post notices without permission from CPL management.

 - Bring in animals other than service animals.